tugcetemel1/Turkish-Sign-Language-Recognation-using-CNN-with-new-Alphabet-dataset/README.md

 ## Citation

-If you use this work in your research, please cite:
+If you use this work or dataset in your research, please cite:

 ```
 @inproceedings{temel2023tsl,